sourcegraph/about/blogposts/how-to-support-your-employee-through-pregnancy-maternity-leave-and-the.md

 5. Your employee has the right to take up to 4 weeks pregnancy related disability leave before the due date in California.
 Make sure they feel safe enough to take this leave without worrying about their job/position/career development.
 The last pregnancy month is the hardest.

 6. Respect your employee’s wish to work until they feel ready to take their leave.
 I was able and wanting to work up to 3 days before giving birth due to an “easy” pregnancy with no complications.
 I’m glad I got to work so long, though I know other moms-to-be need the time off due to more difficult pregnancies.
-It was great that my team was supportive of my decision, didn’t make me feel uncomfortable or was judgmental about my choice.
+It was great that my team was supportive of my decision, didn't make me feel uncomfortable or was judgmental about my choice.
 Every pregnancy is different.

 7. After birth: A no-brainer, but FYI: Your employee just created a little miracle (or maybe even more than one)!
 Rejoice and welcome the new life with a thoughtful gift that will help the new parents: baby clothes/props are great and also something nice for the new mama like a beautiful flower bouquet**!